judyliu2/HH2020/README.md

 # HH2020
 It's the beginning of the semester.
 You have an 8 am class tomorrow.
 Your roommate invites you to a party.
-What would you do?<Enter>
+What would you do?

 Choice 1: Go to the party (-H, -E, +S, -M, -G[.02]) Choice 2: Go to sleep (H, +E, -S, M, G)
 Choice 3: Go to the party and leave early (-H, +E, +S, -M, -G[.01])